Maui Real Estate Blog

 Earlier this spring, we hosted a broker’s open event at the Mea Makamae Ranch in Haiku.
 This was a great opportunity for us to showcase this wonderful property to the real estate community and of course have a good time.
 We wanted to extend a big thank you to Mishka for performing for the crowd.

 This lifestyle property is an equestrian lover’s dream with a tack room, seven gated paddocks and a round pen for training.
 There is a 4,200 square foot luxury home with a 2,400 square foot garage for all of your toys.
 There is an additional deluxe 1,000 square foot ohana.
 There is even a small Christmas Tree Farm.
-Check out the Mea Makamae Listing page for additional photos and details on this property.
-Qualified buyers may Contact The Maui Real Estate Team to discuss the property or to arrange a showing.
+This property is sold!
+Contact The Maui Real Estate Team for assistance finding other ranch properties on Maui.

 Maui Real Estate Blog

 1689 Kaupakalua Road, A Country Cottage in Haiku with Room to Expand

 The Maui Real Estate Team is excited to announce a new listing in beautiful Haiku on Maui’s North Shore.
 1689 Kaupakalua Road is a 2.25 acre property with a cute two bed/one bath country cottage and infrastructure in place to build a main house.

 The existing cottage on the property is two bedrooms and one bath.
 It offers vaulted ceilings, a great covered wrap around lanai and hardy plank siding.
 The cottage has great views of the rolling countryside that surrounds the property.

 County zoning allows for the possibility of a primary residence on the property.
 The seller already has infrastructure in place to support a main house including a large septic system, 200 amp electrical service and underground utilities in place.
 There are no CCRs governing the design of a main house.
 Potential building sites have nice ocean and mountain views.